menonsudhir/freeipa/doc/install.rst

 ==========

 This guide steps through installing ipa_pytests and prerequisites.
 Steps below indicate where to run commands as well as what.
-This is for running on hosts that will be a part of the IPA tests.
-So, some hosts may be referred to as Master, Replica, or Clients.
-This refers to server role in IPA.
+The instructions here typically describe installation on a centrally used "Test Runner" host.
+The purpose of running the test suites on a system not under test is to keep test suite dependencies from being installed on the actual "Systems Under Test".
+Regardless, these directions should also work for installation on an IPA Master as well.
+Or, really any node in the test environment.

 Prerequisites
 -------------